Grants and benefits to help you pay your energy bills

 Winter Fuel Payment

 The Winter Fuel Payment is an annual one-off payment to help you pay for heating during the winter.
-Anyone born on or before 5 January 1953 can get it, if you live in the UK or another eligible country.

 Cold Weather Payments

 Cold Weather Payments are one-off payments to help you pay for extra heating costs when it’s very cold.